-SWEDISH FOR "YES" "Yes" buttons are prepared in 2003 for a Swedish referendum on whether or not to adopt the Euro as currency.
+"Yes" buttons are prepared in 2003 for a Swedish referendum on whether or not to adopt the Euro as currency.
 In the end, 56 percent of Swedes voted against the proposal.
 Fifteen EU states have adopted the currency, and together make up the so-called Eurozone.
+With make up the so-called Eurozone.
 With its alliance of different governments and interests, the EU's politics rarely run smoothly-but they do run peacefully.
 Cylinder is a replica of a .45-caliber revolver's